jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares somwhat favorably to the accuracy on the test set of 93%.

-####3.
+### Model Certainty Softmax Probabilities

-Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+The certainty of the model is given by the softmax softmax probabilities for each prediction.
 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
 The top five soft max probabilities  for the 5 downloaded images were as follows:

 20 km/h Speed Limit